History of Campus Compact and California Campus Compact

 In addition, California Campus Compact has published several research studies and resource publications, including The Engaged Faculty Institute Curriculum (a resource designed in collaboration with Campus Compact of the Mountain West and Community- Campus Partnerships for Health, focused on intensive faculty development specific to service-learning course design or re-design, including units focused on cultural competence, partnership development, sustainability and institutionalization of engagement, in addition to units on course design and assessment); and 25 Years of Educating Students to Change our World (a report which includes the inspirational remarks made by Goodwin Liu, Associate Justice of the California Supreme Court at our 25th Anniversary Celebration in November 2013; as well as essays by many of our member presidents highlighting vivid examples of how, as members of California Campus Compact, they are educating students to change our world.)

 California Campus Compact offers a variety of awards through its affiliation with national Campus Compact.
-Specifically, faculty eligible to apply for the Thomas Ehrlich Engaged Faculty Award and students are annually honored as Newman Civic Fellows.
+Specifically, faculty are eligible to apply for the Thomas Ehrlich Engaged Faculty Award, staff are eligible to apply for the Nadinne Cruz Award, and students are annually honored as Newman Civic Fellows.
 Regional student, faculty, and campus awards are available and they are awarded at the Western Regional Campus Compact Continuums of Service Conference, held every other year.